aws-samples/aws-custom-solutions/README.md

 The repository is being made to help you through different architectures using CDK.
 The Repository currently has an example related to ECS implemtation in CDK.

-This example is aimed to guide customer on how implement one ECS Service which is a target of two load balancers the help of CDK.
+This example is aimed to guide customer on how implement one ECS Service which is a target of two load balancers with the help of CDK.

 For more information, please look at the following: